neonatura/shioncoin/README.md

 The stratum status web-page will display a "verification fractal" which can be compared to other sites in order to verify the integrity of their block-chain.

 <h4>Fast and affordable transaction fees.</h4>
-Share Coin has a 60-second block difficulty and has a smaller transaction fee than typical coin services in order to ensure sending transactions is possible for small and large fund transfers alike.
+ShionCoin has a 60-second block difficulty and has a smaller transaction fee than typical coin services in order to ensure sending transactions is possible for small and large fund transfers alike.

 A 4mb allowance size for each blocks ensures that thousands of transactions can be stored in each block.